Fergy Malone

-Fergus G. Malone (August, 1844 – January 1, 1905) was a professional baseball player in the 1860s and 1870s.
+Fergus G. Malone (August, 1844 – January 1, 1905) was an Irish born professional baseball player in the 1860s and 1870s.
 He was the catcher for the Philadelphia Athletics in 1871, champion of the first professional league season.

-Born 1842 in County Tyrone (today part of Northern Ireland), Malone was one of four Irish natives to play in the first National Association season and one of five in the first National League season.
+Born 1842 in County Tyrone, Ireland, Malone was one of four Irish natives to play in the first National Association season and one of five in the first National League season.
 If the NA is disregarded as a major league, he and Andy Leonard share distinction as the first major leaguers born in Ireland, their teams having met in the first NL game, 22 April 1876 (Leonard is first overall taking the NA into account).

-Although a left-handed thrower, Malone was mainly a catcher with major teams, both amateur and pro.
+Although a right-handed thrower, Malone was mainly a catcher with major teams, both amateur and pro.
 Physically it was a demanding position, no one using a face mask or regularly using a glove.
 (Doug Allison used buckskin mittens in 1870, but gloves and masks were only adopted for regular use by some catchers beginning in the late 1870s.)

 Malone was the primary catcher for the Philadelphia Athletics 1871–72, Philadelphia White Stockings 1873, and Chicago White Stockings 1874.
 In 1873–74, he was team captain, earning manager's credit today.
 He returned to the Philadelphia Whites and played in eight games in 1875, then returned to the Philadelphia Athletics for the inaugural National League season, catching 20 of 60 games.